modelica/fmi-standard.org/pages/faq.md

   Adds an opaque binary data type to FMU variables to allow, for instance, efficiently exchanging of complex sensor data.

 - Intermediate Variables Access:
-  Allow access to intermediate input and output values between communication time points from the FMU to disclose relevant subsystem behavior for analysis or advanced co-simulation master algorithms.
+  Allow access to intermediate input and output values between communication time points from the FMU to disclose relevant subsystem behavior for analysis or advanced co-simulation master algorithms for enhanced numerical stability”.

 - Source code FMUs:
   Adding more information to the modelDescription.xml file to improve automatic import of source code FMUs.